willfurnass/sheffield_hpc/referenceinfo/admins/hpc-examples.rst

 Integrating ``hpc-examples`` into ``sheffield_hpc``
 ---------------------------------------------------

+The hpc-examples_ repository is included as a `Git submodule <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ within sheffield_hpc.
 Site maintainers can reference or include content from hpc-examples_ within the sheffield_hpc_ repository to enhance documentation and provide users with tested examples.